brianwolfe/istio.io/content/en/docs/ops/deployment/deployment-models/index.md

 When a workload instance is created within a service mesh, Istio assigns the workload an {{< gloss >}}identity{{< /gloss >}}.

-The Certificate Authority (CA) in the control plane creates and signs the certificates used to verify the identities used within the mesh.
+The Certificate Authority (CA) creates and signs the certificates used to verify the identities used within the mesh.
 You can verify the identity of the message sender with the public key of the CA that created and signed the certificate for that identity.
 A **trust bundle** is the set of all CA public keys used by